-As a direct result of the successful implementations of some of our current systems with DaimlerChrysler, we are noticing an increasing demand for LeaseSoft.
-Although the sales cycle for LeaseSoft is rather long, we are experiencing a 100% increase in product demonstration, evaluation and assessment by blue chip companies in the UK, Australia, Japan, Europe and Pakistan.
-The crown jewel of our product line "CMS" ("Contract Management System") which was sold to three companies of DaimlerChrysler Asia Pacific Region in 2001 for a combined value in excess of two million dollars was implemented and delivered to customers in 2003.
+As a direct result of the successful implementations of some of our current $systems \ \ with \ \ Daimler Chrysler, \quad we \quad are \quad noticing \quad an \quad increasing \quad demand \quad for \\ Lease Soft. \quad Although \quad the \ sales \quad cycle \quad for \quad Lease Soft \quad is \quad rather \quad long, \quad we \quad are \quad demand \quad for \quad dema$ experiencing a 100% increase in product demonstration, evaluation and assessment by blue chip companies in the UK, Australia, Japan, Europe and Pakistan.
+The crown jewel of our product line "CMS' ("Contract Management System") which was sold to three companies of DaimlerChrysler Asia Pacific Region in 2001 for a combined value in excess of two million dollars was implemented and delivered to customers in 2003.
 A number of large leasing companies will be looking to renew legacy applications.
 This places NetSol in a very strong position to capitalize on any upturn in I/T spending by these companies.
 NetSol is well positioned to sell several new licenses in fiscal year 2004 that could potentially increase the sales and bottom line.
 As the Company sells more of these licenses, management believes it is possible that the margins could increase to upward of 70%.
 The license prices of these products vary from \$100,000 to \$500,000 with additional charges for customization and maintenance of between 20%-30% each year.
 The Company, in parallel, has developed banking applications software to boost its product line and these systems were sold to Citibank and Askari Banks in Pakistan in 2002.
 New customers in the banking sector are also growing and the Company expects substantial growth in this area in the coming year.

-The gross profit was \$3,092,685 for year ended June 30, 2004 as compared with \$1,966,393 for the same period of the previous year.
-This is a 57% increase.
-The gross profit percentage has increased modestly to approximately 54% in the current fiscal year from approximately 53%.
+The gross profit was \$3,049,387 for year ended June 30, 2004 as compared with \$1,966,393 for the same period of the previous year.
+This is a 55% increase.
+The gross profit percentage was 53% for the current fiscal year and the prior year.
 While the cost of sales and the cost of delivery of projects have both been reduced in the current year, the Company maintained all its delivery commitments and has won new business from existing and new customers.
 While management is striving to negotiate better pricing on new agreements, the Company has been required to react to overall general economic factors in determining its present pricing structure.
 The gross profit margin was also improved due to improved quality standards such as achieving the assessment of CMM Level 3 in 2003.